arselzer/HTQueryOptimizer/README.md

                       `select * from ...` queries
  -d,--db <arg>        the database(s) to use, default: all -h,--help            show this
- -m,--methods <arg>   the algorithms used, e.g. `-a
+    --keep-tables     don't drop the tables and insert new data -m,--methods <arg>   the algorithms used, e.g. `-a BALANCEDGO,DETKDECOMP`, default: BALANCEDGO
-                      BALANCEDGO,DETKDECOMP`, default: BALANCEDGO
+    --no-create       don't insert data
  -p,--parallel        execute the query in parallel -q,--queries <arg>   the queries to benchmark, default: all -r,--runs <arg>      the number of repetitions of each run, default: 1